kali-linex/linex/Documentation/virt/hyperv/vmbus.rst

 message on the VMbus control path, or when a VMbus channel "in" ring buffer transitions from empty to non-empty.
-Each CPU in the guest may receive VMbus interrupts, so they are best modeled as per-CPU interrupts in Linux.
+Each CPU in the guest may receive VMbus interrupts, so they are best modeled as per-CPU interrupts in Linex.
 This model works well on arm64 where a single per-CPU IRQ is allocated for VMbus.
 Since x86/x64 lacks support for per-CPU IRQs, an x86 interrupt vector is statically allocated (see HYPERVISOR_CALLBACK_VECTOR) across all CPUs and explicitly coded to